nikolazztomic-create/nightshift-sleep-guardian-prior-art/README.md

 - If no qualifying notification in the time window → cancel the PendingIntent

-This disclosure is intentional and permanent prior art under 35 U.S.C. § 102 / EPC Article 54.
+This disclosure is intentional and permanent prior art under 35 U.S.C. § 102 / EPC Article

-License: CC0 1.0 (public domain) – anyone can use the idea freely.